 Financial decision making is at the heart of any corporate organization, bank or financial services company.
-You will learn about the key aspects of financial decision making through a wide variety of courses focused on topics such as; Corporate Finance, Investments, Banking and Investor Behavior, to name a few.
+You will learn about the key aspects of financial decision making through a wide variety of courses focused on topics such as; Corporate Finance, Investments, Derivatives, International Finance, Banking, Investor Behavior, Treasury Management and Financial Risk Management, to name a few.
 You also have the opportunity to get hands-on money management experience through our student-managed investment fund.
-Our faculty are exceptionally qualified, well-published in their respective areas and they strive to provide you with the highest quality education by bringing their scholarly achievements and industry successes into the classroom.
-We offer daytime and evening classes so that our class schedule may be wrapped around your work schedule.
+Our faculty are exceptionally qualified, well-published in their respective areas and they strive to provide you with the highest quality of education by bringing their scholarly achievements and industry successes into the classroom.
+We offer daytime and evening classes, so that our class schedule may be wrapped around your work schedule.

 Why Study Finance?

-- Corporate Finance focuses on financing and investment decisions in firms, as well as issues concerning corporate governance.
+- Corporate Finance courses focus on financing and investment decisions in firms, as well as issues concerning corporate governance.

 - Investments focuses on financial instruments such as stocks, bonds, options, futures and management of asset portfolios.
 This knowledge may then be applied in gaining hands-on money management experience through our student-managed investment fund course.